digitalnomad91/udetect_coudflare_working_patch/README.md

-# Working implementation of this 3rd patch for undetect_chromedriver (single python file)
+# Implementation of working 3rd patch for undetect_chromedriver

 Here is the latest version of flaresolverr with this fix implemented: https://github.com/Dexcelerate/FlareSolverr-udetect-patch/